Igvir/aws-lambda-hexagonal-architecture/README.md

 # Developing evolutionary architecture with AWS Lambda
+Arquitectura Hexagonal con Funciones Lambda

 ## Context
 Agility enables you to evolve a workload quickly, adding new features, or introducing new infrastructure as required.
 The key characteristics for achieving agility in a code base are loosely coupled components and strong encapsulation.